ArushC/broadcast/README.md

 3. Compile and run.
 Programs can be run individually.

-IMPORTANT NOTE: the most recent schemes and runtimes are in the folders "schemesRevised" and "runtimesRevised", respectively.
+IMPORTANT: the most recent schemes and runtimes are in the folders "schemesRevised" and "runtimesRevised", respectively.
 The folders "schemes" and "runtimes" contain older versions of these files (which contain implementation errors).

+SIDENOTE: The following research paper explains the runtimes and conducts a thorough data analysis: https://eprint.iacr.org/2021/1525